IfElseRun/Python-Data-Analysis/README.md

 ### CSV Import, Setting up database connection and schema creation

-In order to easier manipulate with data set that has more then 300k records I decided to use MySQL Workbench and import data from CSV db format.
+In order to easier manipulate with data set that has more then 300k records I decided to use MySQL Workbench and import data from CSV to db format.

 Here are some steps: